 High Performance, for everyone

-CSM is a self-paced online course that builds High Performance.
-For young adults, this means becoming:
+CSM is a self-paced online course that builds High Performance competencies:

-These High Performance competencies are among the most important factors for success in whatever you do -- whether school, college, work or life -- yet many students fail to develop them in high school (and limitations of our school systems contribute significantly to this failure).
-CSM is a single, inexpensive, engaging, supportive course, packed with next-generation technology, that builds all of these essential performance competencies.
+These High Performance competencies are among the most important factors for success in all that you do -- in school, college, work or life -- yet many students fail to develop them in high school.
+CSM is a single, inexpensive, engaging course, packed with next-generation technology that builds these essential performance competencies.

 CSM: a new type of course